dbenitoe/Power-Bi/README.md

 # Power-Bi
-To store my Power Bi Reports
+To store my Power Bi and PowerPoint reports that I have created.